Home page of Vivek Saxena

 Talks

-3. Gauge Theory Phases of Five-dimensional SCFTs: This was a 5-minute talk given as part of the TASI 2019 Student Seminars.
-A set of hastily prepared slides for a hastily delivered talk are available as a pdf.
+6. Gauge Theory Phases of Five-dimensional SCFTs: This was a 5-minute talk given as part of the TASI 2019 Student Seminars.
+The slides are available as a pdf.

 Notes